Topics Map > Computing Services > Endpoint Management > Intune

 Endpoint management allows your departmental IT staff to centrally manage and distribute operating system updates and software/application updates.
 It also provides a single administrative console for managing device security policies, asset inventory, and compliance reporting for supported devices.

-The Technology Solutions offers both System Center Configuration Manager (SCCM) and Jamf to help departmental IT staff ensure that the devices that they support are current with operating system and software/application (including anti-virus) updates.
-This proactive centrally managed system helps lessen downtime to your machine caused by viruses/malware or requests to your IT staff to have software/application updates performed in person.
+The Technology Solutions offers Microsoft Endpoint Configuration Manager (MECM), Intune, and Jamf to help departmental IT staff ensure that the devices that they support are current with operating system and software/application (including anti-virus) updates.
+These centrally managed systems help lessen downtime to your machine caused by viruses/malware or requests to your IT staff to have software/application updates performed in person.

 NOTE: For more information about your department’s endpoint management implementation, contact your departmental IT staff (REACH).
 If you do not have the contact info for your departmental IT staff (REACH) you can search for their info by visiting this page: https://www.uic.edu/apps/iam/liaison.